jayhamilton/ngx-dynamic-dashboard-framework/README.md

 # NGX Dynamic Dashboard Framework

-PlmUI is based on the open source project https://github.com/catalogicsoftware/ngx-dynamic-dashboard-framework I created a few years ago.
+This project is based on the open source project https://github.com/catalogicsoftware/ngx-dynamic-dashboard-framework I created a few years ago.

 This project is a purpose built rewrite of that project, leveraging the latest version of Angular.
 This project also removes the dependency on Semantic UI in favor of Angular Material Design.